rthurston1/Team01-Web-Application-Cherish/team/m2/roles.md

   3. [Commit 3](https://github.com/repo/commit3): Insert brief description here (1 sentence) and link your commit on the left.

 ## Robert Thurston  - Project Lead
-- **Role**: Responsible for organizing and tracking team tasks.
-Robbie manages the team’s Trello board and ensures that all tasks are properly assigned and completed on time.
+- **Role**: Responsible for organizing and tracking the team's progress.
+Plans and leads meetings, facilitating open communication to keep everyone aligned with project goals.
+Prioritizes ensuring that every team member's voice is heard, addressing any communication challenges or roadblocks that may arise.
 - **Top 3 Commits**:
   1. [Commit 1](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/b6e278808145d4e56364bb61ed128e34186cd2b8): Intialized the project repository
   2. [Commit 2](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/f72220b2548c357816cb98a6076cc646692c1316): Created project folders and project issues.
-  3. [Commit 3](https://github.com/repo/commit3): Insert brief description here (1 sentence) and link your commit on the left.
+  3. [Commit 3](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/489b01edb69bf12af90cfe140d005e8471e151e8): Added sketch of UI-Diagram

-##  Samuel Hernandez  - Comunication lead.
+##  Samuel Hernandez  - Data Control.
-- **Role**: Facilitates communication within the team.
-Ensures for quality of project Design, and data keeping ensuring progress and ideas for the project.
-Ensuring to keep the team updated with our latest information, changes or ideas we are implementing.
+- **Role**: Responsible and in charge of
-- **Top 3 Commits**:
+- **Top 3 Commits**: Responsible for the overall structure of the code, ensuring it is efficient and optimized for performance.
+Ensuring good coding practices and streamlining processes to enhance functionality and maintainability.
   1. [Commit 1](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/c6da337d7228340dd19443be39f0506c9ba9aeb7): Insert brief description here (1 sentence) and link your commit on the left.
   2. [Commit 2](https://github.com/repo/commit2): Insert brief description here (1 sentence) and link your commit on the left.
   3. [Commit 3](https://github.com/repo/commit3): Insert brief description here (1 sentence) and link your commit on the left.